breakbottle/csJsonVersion/README.md

        useCommitOptions:false, //Use default commit,tag,push to origin master postCommands:"echo hello world" //cli commands to run after git tag branch:"dev" //no defaults
+       limits:{
+           patchLimit:50,//when we hit this limit we go up 1 on the main version number minorLimit:10,//when we hit this limit we go up 1 on the patch version number }
   }

   csVersion.run(configs);